News

 A highly sensitive single-cell RNA sequencing approach sheds light on the VSG-selection mechanisms in Trypanosoma brucei.

 Our PhD student Zhibek Keneskhanova and our postdoc Dr. Raúl Cosentino, together with Dr. Kirsty McWilliam (former postdoc), in collaboration with the Colomé-Tatché and Mugnier labs, have developed a high-resolution, trypanosome-adapted single-cell RNA sequencing method (Spliced-Leader Smart‑seq3xpress) to capture VSG switching events in Trypanosoma brucei.
 Their work addresses the long-standing question of why certain VSGs are activated more frequently than others.
-By inducing a double-strand break—a known trigger for VSG switching—in the active VSG gene, they demonstrate that both the availability of homologous repair templates and the genomic location of VSGs are critical determinants.
-When a homologous template is present, segmental gene conversion produces mosaic antigens; in its absence, break-induced replication activates a telomere-adjacent VSG.
+By inducing a double-strand break in the active VSG gene, they demonstrate that both the availability of homologous repair templates and the genomic location of VSGs are critical determinants.
 These findings establish a new genomic framework for understanding antigen switching and immune evasion in African trypanosomes.

 Genomic determinants of antigen expression hierarchy in African trypanosomes.